EnSpec/SpecDAL/README.rst

 Installation from Source
 ========================
 SpecDAL can also be installed from source.
-Open a terminal and run the command ``git clone https://github.com/EnSpec/SpecDAL.git && pip install SpecDAL/`` The SpecDAL python package and ``specdal_pipeline`` command-line tool will be installed on your system (see ``specdal_pipeline --help`` for usage).
+Open a terminal and run the command:

+``git clone https://github.com/EnSpec/SpecDAL.git && pip install SpecDAL/``

+The SpecDAL python package and ``specdal_pipeline`` command-line tool will be installed on your system (see ``specdal_pipeline --help`` for usage).